 Pending Land and Conservation Restrictions

 The following open space protection projects are pending as of the date of this Open Space and Recreation Plan:

 - 1. Transfer of Hemenway Farm PCD Open Space to Conservation Commission/SCT - 2.
-Completion of Hallock Point Conservation Restriction - 3.
 Completion of Stow Acres North Conservation Restriction